MyUNiDAYS/unidays-node/README.md

 ### Client To Server

 #### Example
 Calls to get a Pixels URL can be signed or unsigned.
 This is the difference between calling `getSignedTrackingPixelUrl` or `getTrackingPixelUrl`.
-The arguments for both of these calls are the same.
+The arguments for both of these calls are the same apart from `getSignedTrackingPixelUrl` requires your customer secret as the second argument.

 ```javascript